Grid ref: TL 788 049 (click for o/s map)

-On hilly land adjoining Danbury Common, about half of this reserve is flower-rich ancient pasture and the remainder is secondary woodland, scrubland and marsh.
-In 1998 Essex Wildlife Trust acquired the Dell and Dell Meadow on the other side of Gay Bowers Lane to extend it.
+On hilly land adjoining Danbury Common, much of this is flower-rich ancient meadows and the rest is secondary woodland, scrubland and marsh.

 The marsh is dominated by the bright emerald green of giant horsetail, with a patch of devilsbit scabious.

-The hedgerows and thickets harbour a good number of bird species and the reserve is rich in insect life, including glow-worms
+The hedgerows and thickets attract a good number of bird species and the reserve is rich in insect life, including glow-worms.

 Chelmsford-Maldon or Chelmsford-Woodham bus to Eve's Corner, Danbury.